UBS lifts Adobe Inc. [ADBE] price estimate. Who else is bullish?

-Adobe Inc. [NASDAQ: ADBE] price plunged by -0.01 percent to reach at -$0.07.
+Adobe Inc. [NASDAQ: ADBE] stock went on a downward path that fall over -1.84% on Tuesday, amounting to a one-week price decrease of less than -2.70%.
 The company report on December 16, 2021 that Adobe Announces Changes to Executive Leadership Team.

 Adobe (Nasdaq:ADBE) today announced changes to the company’s executive team.